 Kirsch had to invoke the Freedom of Information Act in 2001 to get information on the clinical trials of the top anti-depressants: these data were not forthcoming from the Food and Drug Administration.
 The data show that in more than half of the clinical trials for the six leading anti-depressants , the drugs did not outperform placebo, sugar pills.
 And Kirsch noted in a Discovery Health Channel interview that “the difference between the response of the drugs and the response of placebo was less than two points on average on this clinical scale that goes from fifty to sixty points.
 That’s a very small difference.
 That difference clinically is meaningless.”

-Having fresh perspective on this really makes you question the value of medications and if they honestly can help enhance mood, improve emotional wellness or mental stability.
+I feel like having some fresh perspective on this really makes you question the value of medications and if they honestly can help enhance mood, improve emotional wellness or mental stability.
+Can they?
+Perhaps for some, but not all of you.
 If this is true, and you are suffering day to day, and questioning your life on Earth, then do read on.

 Serotonin is a “monoamine” (MAO) neurotransmitter that is also targeted by many anti-psychotic, anxiolytic and anti-migraine medications.
 You are supposed to be able to make serotonin naturally in your body, but you can’t if you become deficient in certain nutrients, vitamins or amino acids.
 Our serotonin levels are affected by diet, no surprise here.
 An increase in the ratio of ‘tryptophan to phenylalanine and leucine’ will increase serotonin levels.
 Fruits with a good ratio include dates, papaya and banana.
 And this is interesting.
 Foods with a lower ratio of these amino acids inhibit the production of serotonin and therefore leave you at greater risk for depression.
 These foods include whole wheat and rye bread.
 One more reason to eat gluten-free (but haven’t I asked you to do this a hundred times over the years?)

 Finally, too much norepi has been tied to panic attacks and it’s easy to see why.
 Balance between all your brain hormones are crucial to emotional wellness.
 With depression, you have to think imbalance of norepi to other brain hormones, or perhaps too little norepi production.
 When you fail to produce enough norepinephrine, you may find it harder to focus and pay attention (think attention-deficit… and in fact, many ADHD drugs lift this chemical).
-Low levels of norepi are also associated with poor memory, depression, low levels of arousal,
+Low levels of norepi are also associated with poor memory, depression and low levels of arousal.

 A brain neurotransmitter that helps us relax.
 This substance has to be in balance with glutamate or mood suffers.
 GABA is involved in sleep too.
 GABA is a quieting hormone, and for this reason it is useful in helping to prevent seizures (an excitatory state).
 Deficiencies of GABA could lead to trouble coping, feeling anxious, stressed out or depressed.
 You can buy dietary supplements of GABA at any health food store nationwide and many people take this with good effect.